patrickbak/fetchAPI/README.md

 # fetchAPI

 Application requires a properly set React.js library to run it on a server (ex. localhost).
-Simply start an application with create-new-app after installing node.js and react on your computer to start the server.
+Simply start an application with create-new-app after installing node.js and react on your computer.
 Then you can copy those files into folders (replace App.js with JSTut.js, css file with mainstyle.css and change html file in public folder).
+After that you can go into directory of your project (cd 'main folder') and to start the server just type npm start.